 Originally, the term denoted the writings of certain mystery religions which were hidden from all who were not part of the elite of initiates, such as the Orthodox Book of Common Prayer.
 Over time, the word has shifted in meaning.
 It is the nature of Christianity to proclaim its truths, not to hide them; thus, there was no need for apocryphal books in the first sense.
-The term was applied to books which were hidden for another, entirely different, reason; namely, books which were excluded due to heretical content, such as James or the book of two usages of the word, but it is wisely left unmentioned.
+The term was applied to books which were hidden for another, entirely different, reason; namely, books which were excluded due to heretical content, such as James or the book of Ecclesiastes.
+There may be a second connection between the two usages of the word, but it is wisely left unmentioned.